The Fame: Commercial performance

 In the United States, The Fame debuted at number 17 on the Billboard 200 with sales of 24,000 on the issue dated November 15, 2008.
 After fluctuating down the charts, the album reached number 10 on the issue dated March 7, 2009.
-The album also topped Billboards Dance/Electronic Albums chart; it has stayed at the number-one spot for 193 non-consecutive weeks, as of week of May 24, 2025, and holds the record for the most time on top in the chart's history.
+The album also topped Billboards Dance/Electronic Albums chart; it has stayed at the number-one spot for 193 nonconsecutive weeks, as of week of May 24, 2025, and holds the record for the most time on top in the chart's history.
 In March 2020, the album was certified six-times Platinum for shipments of six million copies, by the Recording Industry Association of America (RIAA).
 With the release of The Fame Monster, which was also combined with The Fame as a deluxe edition, the album jumped from 34 to 6 on the Billboard 200 with sales of 151,000.
 It reached its highest sales week on the issue dated January 9, 2010 with 169,000 copies sold.
 On the issue dated January 16, 2010, The Fame moved to a new peak of two on the Billboard 200 after being on the charts for 62 weeks.
 By the end of 2009, The Fame became the fifth best-selling album of the year.

 The Fame has sold 4.9 million copies in the United States as of March 2019 and is the seventh best-selling digital album, selling 1.086 million digital copies.
 Including equivalent album units, The Fame has sold 8.8 million in the country.
 It was ranked at number 12 on the Billboard Top 200 Albums of All Time list.
 Following Gaga's Super Bowl LI halftime show performance, The Fame re-entered the Billboard 200 at number 6, selling 17,000 copies and 38,000 total album-equivalent units.
 It has spent over 400 weeks on the chart.